GeorgeDaoud3/SOFE4630U-MS3/README.md

    ```
 ## Deploy Redis using GKE:
 1. Watch the first 7:45 minutes in the following video to get familiar with [redis commands](https://youtu.be/jgpVdJB2sKQ).
 2. Both the deployment and the service are included in the same file.
-To deploy the file tp GKE, run the following commads
+To deploy the file tp GKE, run the following commands
    ```cmd
    cd ~/SOFE4630U-MS3/Redis
    kubectl create -f redis.yaml